|Code||Date||Venue||Early Bird Fee||Fee|

 - Know how to account for discontinued operations, assets held for sale and the concept of “fair value” in the context of acquisition accounting (IFRS 13).
 Understand the difference between equity and acquisition accounting, the treatment of and disclosure requirements for accounting for corporate acquisitions and disposals and, at the asset level, farm-in and -out activities of proved and unproved properties.

 - Understand the different methods for estimating oil and gas reserves, their use in accounting, reserve classification and reporting and the disclosure requirements.
 Know the disclosure requirements for post balance sheet events, related party transactions, segment reporting (IFRS 8), reporting key performance indicators, benchmarking, compliance with IFRS and differences between IFRS and US GAAP.

-This course has been developed for accounting and finance staff within the industry who need to understand the fundamentals of financial reporting and compliance for upstream oil and gas companies.
+This Virtual Instructor Led Training has been developed for accounting and finance staff within the industry who need to understand the fundamentals of financial reporting and compliance for upstream oil and gas companies.

 It is also relevant to those within the industry who have responsibility within their area of activity to provide information to be used for financial purposes and to use information provided by finance and accounts for analysis in decision-making.

 - Asset Managers

 Your course leader is an oil and gas consultant specialising in commercial, financial and accounting matters.
 In a career spanning over 35 years he has worked in the UK, Denmark, Netherlands, Norway, Yemen, Oman, Guatemala, Colombia and Egypt.
 He has significant sector-specific financial, transactional and commercial experience gained at senior management and board level.